oresat/oresat-libdxwifi/README.md

 # oresat-dxwifi-software
-Software and firmware used on the "DxWiFi" OreSat satellite system that will broadcast 2.4 GHz WiFi video.
+Software and firmware used on the OreSat satellite system that will transmit bulk science mission data on S-Band.
+Also used for the 2.4 GHz _DxWiFi video experiment_.

 This is software for the **satellite** only; please see the other repos if you're looking for the [OreSat Live Handheld Ground Station](https://github.com/oresat/oresat-live-handheld-ground-station) or the [Mini-OreSat testing platform for high altitude balloons](https://github.com/oresat/oresat-live-mini-oresat).